striblab/strib-icons/README.md

     * The "new" version number will need to match the folder the production application lives in
 * Run: `npm run release:build` to build the production code for deployment.
     * This rebuilds the icon and html files using the production base URL, rather than your local computer.
+    * Note: This should be the last command run when prepping for release.

 ### Templates